slab14/IoT_Sec_Gateway/README.md

       - You should see a "Ready" message on the ODL console letting you know it is ready to receive ARP packets

   - **6) Test**
-      - Attempt to send a ping from "Node_0" to "Node_1"
+      - Attempt to send a ping from "Node_0" to "Node_1" to create the ARP request
       - On "Dataplane", Node_0's MAC address will match with the policy (as specified in step 3) and deploy middlebox demoA
       - Attempt to send another ping from "Node_0" to "Node_1"
       - On "Dataplane", you should see messages affirming a new container was started